awslabs/graphstorm/docs/source/advanced/language-models.rst

     python3 -m /graphstorm/examples/acm_data.py --output-path /tmp/acm_raw --output-type raw_w_text

-Once succeeded, the command will create a set of folders and files under the ``/tmp/acm_raw/`` folder same as the :ref:`outputs<acm-raw-data-output>` in the :ref:`Use Your Own Data<use-own-data>` tutorial.
-But the contents of the ``config.json`` have a few extra lines that list the text feature columns and how to process them during graph contruction.
+Once successful, the command will create a set of folders and files under the ``/tmp/acm_raw/`` folder ,similar to the :ref:`outputs<acm-raw-data-output>` in the :ref:`Use Your Own Data<use-own-data>` tutorial.
+But the contents of the ``config.json`` file have a few extra lines that list the text feature columns and specify how they should be processed during graph contruction.

-The below snippet show the ``author`` node's information.
-It shows the "**text**" column contains text features, and it require the GraphStorm graph contruction tool to use a `HuggingFace BERT model <https://huggingface.co/models>`_, named ``bert-base-uncased``, to tokenize these text features during construction.
+The following snippet shows the information of ``author`` nodes.
+It indicates that the "**text**" column contains text features, and it require the GraphStorm's graph contruction tool to use a `HuggingFace BERT model <https://huggingface.co/models>`_ named ``bert-base-uncased`` to tokenize these text features during construction.

 .. code-block:: json